UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 ## 5. Testing

-We have conducted tests on both the frontend and backend using the Jest testing framework.
+We have conducted tests on both the frontend and backend using the several testing libraries.

 ## Backend